350 Cute & Unique Ibis Names + Generator

 Bianca | Italian for "white," suggesting purity and elegance. |

-Camellia | A beautiful flowering plant. |
+Camellia | A lovely plant full of flowers. |

 Celestine | Heavenly or celestial, suggesting ethereal beauty. |